Skip to main content

 To avoid incurring unnecessary charges, follow these steps to clean up your Bnode resources:

-1. Return to the Bnodes page and click your running Bnode.
+1. Return to the My Bnodes page and click your running Bnode.

 2. Click the Stop button (pause icon) to stop your Bnode.